abdo1992/docker-wordpress-mysql-phpmyadmin/Readme.md

 # Wordpress & MySQL & PHPMyAdmin running on docker

-This is a tiny ready to go boilerplate for a website running with wordpress.
+This is a tiny ready to go boilerplate for a wordpress website running with Docker.

 It uses the following libraries:

 * MySQL https://github.com/docker-library/mysql
 * Wordpress https://github.com/docker-library/wordpress